foteinipapadopoulou/MusicDownloader/README.md

 7. Access the application by opening a web browser and navigating to http://localhost:5000.

 ## Usage 📝
-Enter the name of the song you want to download in the search bar.
+Copy Paste the YouTube URL of the song you want to download in the text bar.
-Click the "Search" button.
-Choose the desired search result and click the "Download" button.
+Check if the song is the desired to be downloaded and click the "Download" button.
 The song will be downloaded to your device.

 ## Contributing 👨‍💻